TitanNanoDE/af-DataBinding/README.md

 Bindings are processed synchronously but view updates happen asynchronously.
 This allows the binding system to operate fast and non blocking.
-Users also don't have to worry about accidentally starting multiple update cycles, since there will be always be just one update cycle at the end of a call stack
+Users also don't have to worry about accidentally starting multiple update cycles, since there will always be just one update cycle at the end of a call stack

 ## How To